EliTotah/AP2_SpeakEasy/README.md

 * The GET operation gives the details of the user with the specified identifier.

 # Technologies Used
 The project was created using HTML and CSS.
 The UI is designed to be simple and user-friendly.
-The website is fully responsive and works on desktop devices.
+The app is fully responsive and works on desktop devices.

 # Getting Started